+Looking for small bedroom ideas?
 It’s sat there for far too long.
-A cramped little space in the corner of your home that serves as little more than a dumping ground for all the assorted junk you have nowhere else to put.
+A cramped little small space in the corner of your home that serves as little more than a dumping ground for all the assorted junk you have nowhere else to put.

 But that was then and this is now.

-Either way, you’re on the hunt for the best small bedroom ideas to spark your imagination and help you transform even the tiniest of spaces into the kind of places you’ll love spending time in.
+Either way, you’re on the hunt for the best small bedroom ideas to spark your imagination and help you transform even the tiniest small space into the kind of places you’ll love spending time in.

 Why Redesign Your Small Bedroom?